cstro/recruiter-job-list/README.md

 # Job listing

 The page shows a list of matched jobs with basic information like the job title and salary, along with the information of the job's recruiter.
-The data comes from a local
+The data comes from a local json file `src/data.json`.

 ## Design